Allowable Business Expenses UK 2026/27: What You Can Claim Against Tax

 Working from Home Allowances

 If you work from home, you have two options for claiming expenses.
-See our full guide to working from home tax relief for more details.
+See our full guide to home office expenses for limited companies for more details.

 Simplified Flat Rate Method